MMMDolphin/GPInvest/README.md

 #### Docker (Optional)

-If you prefer to use Docker for local development instead of a local MongoDB instance, the provided docker-compose.yml file can be used.
+If you prefer to use Docker for local development, the provided docker-compose.yml file will start the dev server inside a container while mounting your local `media/` folder and `gp-invest.db` SQLite database file for persistence.
+Run `docker compose up` (optionally `-d`) after ensuring `gp-invest.db` exists in the project root.

-To do so, follow these steps:

-- Modify the `MONGODB_URI` in your `.env` file to `mongodb://127.0.0.1/<dbname>`
-- Modify the `docker-compose.yml` file's `MONGODB_URI` to match the above `<dbname>`
-- Run `docker-compose up` to start the database, optionally pass `-d` to run in the background.

 ## How it works